All Episodes

 That's what has to culminate here for the Democrats to emerge victorious in this.

-I'm glad you waited, sir.
+Dave in Gurney, Illinois, I'm glad you waited, sir.

-Welcome to the EIB network.
+Welcome to the EIB Network.

-Rush, it's an extreme honor to be the first on your program to compliment you on your appearance on Fox's half-hour news show on Sunday night.
+Rush, it's an extreme honor to be the first on your program to compliment you on your appearance on Fox's Half Hour News Show on Sunday night.

 Thank you, sir, very much.

-Well, as you know, I've uh been asked many times before about running for office, and I've always slapped the notion down on the basis that I wouldn't take the pay cut.
+Well, as you know, I've been asked many times before about running for office, and I've always slapped the notion down on the basis that I wouldn't take the pay cut.

-But I tell you, when you came on.
+But I tell you, when you came on, I had so many goosebumps.

-It was it was incredible.
+It was incredible.

-And then when Ann came on, oh my God.
+And then when Ann came on, oh, my God, it was just so.

 Even the Priuses are no longer burning.

-Look, I I appreciate your comments.
+Look, I appreciate your comments.

-Let me let me tell you about this show.
+Let me tell you about this show.

 These shows are essentially pilots.

-Now here's another thing about this.
+Now, here's another thing about this.

-I've I've read some comments uh from uh people who liked the idea but thought the subject matter.
+I've read some comments from people who liked the idea but thought the subject matter, come on, I could have written better stuff than this.

-You have to understand these shows were taped almost um we tip January the twelfth.
+Well, I could have done better than you have to understand these shows were taped almost January the 12th.

-It airs on what, February, the uh the eighteenth.
+It airs on, what, February the 18th?

 There was no way to be topical here.

-These shows are what we in the broadcast community call evergreens, meaning they'll they'll run any time of the year.
+These shows are what we in the broadcast community call evergreens, meaning they'll run any time of the year.

 They're not specific to date or not specific to issue.